Admissions

 Students never having attended Daytona College must present an official transcript of record to be evaluated and considered for awarding of credit towards completion of all programs.

 The grade recorded on the transcript must be the equivalent of a C (2.0) or above.
-For those students enrolling into one of our massage therapy programs in an effort to complete endorsement requirements as set forth by the Florida Statutes and Administrative Codes, this facility has been authorized to review the party’s previous education information packet, verify that the information provided is in accordance with the statutes and rules, document and present all previous coursework that fulfills the requirements, and permit the student to complete any required coursework remaining.
+Students enrolling in the Nursing programs must have the equivalent of a B (3.0) or above.
+For those students enrolling into one of our Massage Therapy programs, in an effort to complete endorsement requirements as set forth by the Florida Statutes and Administrative Codes, this facility has been authorized to review the party’s previous education information packet, verify that the information provided is in accordance with the statutes and rules, document and present all previous coursework that fulfills the requirements, and permit the student to complete any required coursework remaining.
 The remaining coursework, upon completion, shall be documented and presented to the Department for further review and acceptance.
 Credits earned in another approved Massage Therapy program are awarded on a one-to-one basis.
-Credits not received within the past two years may be granted at the discretion of the College Director.
+Credits not received within the past five years may be granted at the discretion of the Director of Education.
 Re-entry students will be awarded credit for previous training for successfully completed portions of the student’s program, which must be documented by grade and attendance records.

 A minimum of twenty-five percent (25%) of the credits required for a diploma or degree must be earned at Daytona College.